TertiusRoach/development-portfolio_4.00/README.md

 ## Orchestrating Visibility

-The 'and' icon looks like a dog scratching its anus.
+The '&' icon looks like a dog scratching its anus.

 `.active` & `.asleep`